golang/proposal/design/go2draft-type-parameters.md

 For now, we'll pass the type argument explicitly.
 Type arguments are passed much like type parameters are declared: as a separate list of arguments.
-As with the parameter list, the list of type arguments uses square brackets.
+As with the type parameter list, the list of type arguments uses square brackets.

 ```Go
 	// Call Print with a []int.